ed-ke/DW2018/README.md

 Tags: SUTD, GitHub, Python, Digital World, 10.009, DW - Physical Chemistry - 2D Assignment, Computing Schrödinger’s Equations, Vocareum, Term 3

 DISCLAIMER: Solutions are provided as is to the best of the author's understanding.
 It is known that PSETs differ from year to year.
 Use this cache wisely.
+Questions papers are included for reference only, all rights to the PDFs belong to their respective SUTD creators.